-We have expanded MFA support on the Token endpoints to cover the following use cases:
+The Token endpoints cover the following use cases:

 - Use MFA with the password, password-realm, and refresh-token grants.

-- Completion of first-time enrollment by users during authentication.
+- Complete first-time enrollment by users during authentication.

-- Selection of the desired MFA authenticator by the user before they execute the MFA challenge.
+- Allow the user to select an MFA authenticator before they execute the MFA challenge.

 Enrollment and management of user authenticators

 The MFA API allows you to create, read, update, and delete authenticators.
 You can use this API to power user interfaces where users can manage MFA enrollments, or add and remove authenticators.